Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Introduction

-\paragraph{Organization.} \sectionref{s:review_DP_RDP} presents necessary results from DP, and the DP-OLS setup is presented in \sectionref{s:review_dp_ols}.
-In \sectionref{s:private_hessian_sketch} we introduce the IHM and discuss its theoretical properties, and the motivation behind the development of the method.
-Utility guarantees for existing DP-OLS methods appear in \sectionref{s:ssp_guarantees} and \sectionref{s:gauss_sketch_guarantees}, and in \sectionref{s:comparison_guarantees}, we compare all the different methods.
-Empirical evaluation and future directions are given in \sectionref{s:Simulation} and \sectionref{s:discussion}, respectively.
+\paragraph{Organization.} In \sectionref{s:review_DP_RDP} and \sectionref{s:review_dp_ols} we provide background about DP and DP-OLS.
+In \sectionref{s:private_hessian_sketch} we introduce the Iterative Hessian Mixing (IHM), its theoretical properties, and the intuition behind it.
+Utility guarantees for existing DP-OLS methods appear in \sectionref{s:ssp_guarantees} and \sectionref{s:gauss_sketch_guarantees}; in \sectionref{s:comparison_guarantees}, we compare these utility guarantees to those of IHM.
+We demonstrate the empirical performance of IHM in \sectionref{s:Simulation}, and conclude with discussion of avenues for future work in \sectionref{s:discussion}.